-Judith A. Waltz is a partner with Foley & Lardner LLP.
-She is former co-chair of the Life Sciences Industry Team, and former vice chair of the Health Care Industry Team.
-She is also a member of the Government Enforcement, Compliance & White Collar Defense Practice.
+Judith A. Waltz is a partner and business lawyer with Foley & Lardner LLP.
+Her practice focuses on government investigations, false claims act, corporate integrity agreements (CIAs), bankruptcy, and Medicare and Medicaid counseling.
+Ms. Waltz works with clients in various areas of the health care industry.
+She is former co-chair of the firm's Life Sciences Industry Team, and former vice chair of the Health Care Industry Team.
+Ms. Waltz is also a member of the Government Enforcement, Compliance & White Collar Defense and Bankruptcy & Business Reorganizations Practices.

 Ms. Waltz regularly advises clients who are the focus of government investigations and other enforcement actions, and has negotiated false claims act settlements with the U.S. Department of Justice as well as corporate integrity agreements (CIAs) with the Office of Inspector General.
 She then has worked closely with those clients to implement their CIAs, including ongoing advice in connection with IRO audits and reviews.
 At the state level, she has been involved with various Medi-Cal audits, payment suspensions, and investigations, including a matter involving allegations of inflated drug pricing by a major pharmaceutical company.
 In 2004, she represented Gambro Healthcare, Inc., an entity with more than 500 sites, in CIA negotiations with the OIG, and subsequently was featured in the September 2005 cover story of Counsel to Counsel magazine for this work.